asgr/libprofit/README.md

 Profiles can optionally specify whether the resulting image should be convolved or not.
 If that is the case, then a common PSF convolution matrix must be provided.

-libprofit has no compiling dependencies other than libc and libm;
-however some profiles require some high-level functions that can be found in third-party mathematical packages like R or GSL.
+libprofit has no compiling dependencies other than libc and libm; however some profiles require some high-level functions that can be found in third-party mathematical packages like R or GSL.

 These functions must thus be provided when linking libprofile into the resulting library or program.

+Example of hwo to run it:

+./profit-cli -f libprofittest.fits -p sersic:xcen=50:ycen=50:mag=15:re=10:nser=1:ang=30:axrat=0.4 -p sersic:xcen=50:ycen=50:mag=15:re=3:nser=8

+This will produce a bulge/disk system.